 - Work to develop strategies that work for your family.
-Some children benefit from the use of charts as part of a behavioral therapy program that limits the number of times they can ask the same question in a day.
+Some children benefit from the use of charts as part of a behavior analysis program that limits the number of times they can ask the same question in a day.
 Visual charts can help keep track of activities, such as chores or tasks, reducing miscommunication.
 At the same time, there may be times when you need a safe place for a time out when they simply need to get the anger out safely.

 How Discover Camp Worth Helps with Autism and Anger

 It is completely normal for parents of children with autism to struggle with anger problems.
 Many of the children that come to work with us are from families who are frustrated by autism treatment programs that did not work and only worsened outcomes.
 Many kids are frustrated with their autism symptoms and take it out on the people at home or school.